hendrikschilling/FASP/README.md

     - added Changelog section
     - added Errata section
     - added additional data & descriptions for workaround for FASP-003-2025-01-10
+- 2025-01-14 added vc_tiffxyz_upscale_grounding, removed vc_tifxyz_inp_mask

 # Errata
 - FASP-001-2025-01-10 - a few pixel wide black vertical lines are present only in the rendered images https://github.com/hendrikschilling/volume-cartographer/issues/3
 - FASP-002-2025-01-10 - edge interpolation artifacts present in at the the rendered images https://github.com/hendrikschilling/volume-cartographer/issues/4
 - FASP-003-2025-01-10 - small holes from upsamling/grounding in the surface and rendered traces - https://github.com/hendrikschilling/volume-cartographer/issues/2
-    - as a workaround vc_tifxyz_inp_mask can be used to inpaint those areas using a manual mask
+    - ~~WORKAROUND 2025-01-10 as a workaround vc_tifxyz_inp_mask can be used to inpaint those areas using a manual mask~~
+    - FIXED 2025-01-14 in dev-next (from 7bc5a7702b717b159d54c6083ee92cd1f8ccd2e7), added vc_tiffxyz_upscale_grounding

 # Links & Repos & Docs